0xRar/PickleRick/PickleRick.md

 ```
 ## Portal (LOGIN)
 ```
-Used gobuster dir to get the login MACHINE_IP/portal.php
+Used gobuster dir to get the login page MACHINE_IP/portal.php
 ```